galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 ## Motivation
 [motivation]: #motivation

 Firewalls are a major issue for peer-to-peer DID relationships.
-All examples of service endpoint in the W3C DID specification use http.
-This assumes that the endpoint is running an http server and firewalls have been opened to pass this traffic.
+All examples of service endpoint in the W3C DID specification use HTTP.
+This assumes that the endpoint is running an HTTP server and firewalls have been opened to pass this traffic.
 This assumption typically fails for smartphone DIDCom agents, as well as private internet connections of consumers and small busineses.
 As a consequence, such DIDCom agents are unavailable for incoming DIDCom messages, whereas several use cases require this.

-*Use cases below still need to be updated with the firewall issue*
+The following are examples of this.

 When a consumer contacts a business, then often identity proof is required during the conversation.
 For example, when a patient calls a health insurer, then the insurer can share any public information freely, like the insurance coverage of medical supplies for its various insurance products.
 However, the caller may next ask about its specific case, "does my current insurance cover a wheelchair".
 Before sharing such privacy-sensitive information with the caller, it needs to identify and authenticate the caller, and verify the caller's authorization to receive that information.
 This identication and authentication is currently cumbersome.
 On the phone, the health insurer may ask for patient number, date-of-birth, maiden-name-of-mother, and more.
 Such checks take valuable call-center time and they are error-prone.
 Moreover, they are insufficient for some transactions, like the patient's commitment to pay for the other half of the wheelchair.
 In the latter case, the caller needs to contact the health insurer via another, more secure channel and explain the whole story again to a different person.
 The problem is quickly getting worse, given the explosion of communication channels through which patients are contacting their health insurer.
 Phone, voice chat, text chat, video calls, Facebook chat, WhatsApp and Instagram are just some of the channels through which patient contact health insurers.
 Also all kinds of types and brands of personal health monitors are getting supported, each of which sends data to the health insurer that needs to be reliabily linked to the patient, and demonstrable authorization from the patient is needed before the health data can be collected, stored and used.
 Moreover, patients will be requisting information from the health insurer via virtual assistents like Amazon Alexa, Google Assistent, Apple Siri.

 ![Communication_channels.jpg](Communication_channels.jpg)

 The above problem space applies to any sector with intensive consumer-to-business communication, including health services, energy service, telecommunication services, television services, internet services, tax office services, parcel services, emergency services, etcetera.

+In the ideal case, the insurer just sends a DIDCom message to the caller to link the current human-to-human communication to the DIDCom agent-to-agent communication, bypassing any firewall issues.
+The combination of DIDCom and XMPP achieves this.

 - The [DIDCom connection protocol](https://github.com/hyperledger/indy-hipe/tree/master/text/0031-connection-protocol) enables the setting up and maintenance of a trusted electronic relationship.
 - The [XMPP protocol](https://en.wikipedia.org/wiki/XMPP) is a popular protocol for chat and messaging.
-Their combination is expected to be beneficial here.
+It has a client-server structure that bypasses any firewall issues.

 The DIDCom-over-XMPP feature supports the following use cases.